krcb197/PeakRDL-python/docs/generated_package.rst

 This would create an object attribute ``address`` which would clash with an existing property of the ``my_addr_map`` object.
 The register field can not be called ``in`` as this is a python keyword.
+Therefore peakrdl python will use the name ``field_in`` in the generated code to avoid the clash.
+The algorithm for renaming node to avoid name clashes does not need to be known to an end user, the names can be looked up.

 User Defined Property
 ---------------------